Girls and women snigger upon its mention, and the men conveniently ask if one is referring to a class in school.

-On Tuesday, 22 January 2019, it was announced that it has been nominated in the Documentary Short Subject category for the 91st Oscar awards.
-It made it to the top five, and stands proudly alongside documentaries like Black Sheep, End Game, Lifeboat and A Night At The Garden.
+On Monday 25 February 2019, it was announced as the winner of the Documentary Short Subject category for the 91st Oscar awards.
+It was nominated alongside documentaries like Black Sheep, End Game, Lifeboat and A Night At The Garden.

 The film has been created by The Pad Project—an organisation started by a group of students at the Oakwood School in Los Angeles, USA, along with their teacher, Melissa Berton.

 Monga, who has previously backed critically acclaimed films like The Lunchbox and Masaan told IANS, “We made it… It is beyond everything we thought!”

 We all made it happen! @RAYning @melissaberton @lisataback @StaceySher @Garrettschiff @douglasblush @mesopystic @samdavisdp and all the young girls who saw this dream from Oakwood school !!
 This is so EPIC !! https://t.co/haFDm5qcEm